deansher/aider/CONTRIBUTING.md

 ```
 # This file uses the Brade coding style: full modern type hints and strong documentation.
-# Expect to resolve merges manually.
+# Expect to resolve merges from upstream manually.
 See CONTRIBUTING.md.
 ```

 Brade source files use full type hints, following these conventions: